 "I overdrew, and they pretty much pummeled me

 group, estimates that overdraft charges cost people about $17.5 billion each

 year.
 The center's research reveals that about 45 percent of those overdrafts

-are the result of using a debit card or taking out cash from the ATM.
+are the result of using a debit card or taking out cash from the

 Banks used to refuse any debit card transaction

 that would overdraw a depositor's account.
 But not any more.
 Banks could warn